kyohei8/generator-yogi/README.md

 #### deploy (for first time)

+then, you can deploy to Heroku. command is...

 ```
 $ yo yogi:up
 ```

-`_stage` directory is created in you're projects, It will deploy there directory to heroku.
+To `_stage` directory is created in you're projects, It will deploy there directory to heroku.

 #### deploy (second time or after)